MonitorControl/MonitorControl/README.md

 Open [issues](https://github.com/MonitorControl/MonitorControl/issues) if you have a question, an enhancement to suggest or a bug you've found.
 If you want you can fork the code yourself and submit a pull request to improve the app.

+## Localizations

+MonitorControl supports localization.
+We gladly welcome your contribution with a new language!
+See the [opening post of the relevant discussion](https://github.com/MonitorControl/MonitorControl/discussions/637) on how to add your tranlslation!

 ## How to build

 ### Required